IBM/z_ansible_collections_doc/source/eda/eda-for-ibm-z.rst

 Common Data Provider and event transport
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-IBM Common Data Provider for z Systems captures and forwards z/OS event data by using:
+IBM Common Data Provider for z Systems captures and forwards z/OS event data by using the following.

 - zLog Forwarder to capture system messages.
 - Configuration Tool to define routing and transformation rules.